Campus Map | Directions | Seating Chart | Tickets | Premium Seating

 Constructed: 1915-1924 (Original); 1936 (renovation); 1954 (renovation); 2005 (renovation); 2015 (renovation)

-Entering its 112th season, Carson Field at Nippert Stadium is the venerable home of the University of Cincinnati football team and provides the Bearcats with one of the best home-field environments in college football.
+Carson Field at Nippert Stadium has been the venerable home of the University of Cincinnati football team since 1901 and provides the Bearcats with one of the best home-field environments in college football.

-Through numerous renovations, the structure situated in the middle of the Clifton campus has retained its early-century brickwork, wrought iron gates, and trim giving Nippert a comfortable old-time stadium charm and appeal, while remaining a classic showplace for college football.
-On Nov.
-27, 2009 in a game against the University of Illinois, a crowd of 35,106 filled the stadium, setting a single-game attendance record for the fourth time in 2009.
+Through numerous renovations, the structure situated in the middle of the Clifton campus has retained its early-century brickwork, wrought-iron gates, and trim giving Nippert a comfortable old-time stadium charm and appeal, while remaining a classic showplace for college football.

 Artificial turf was first installed in 1970 and in 2000, the stadium became one of the first in the U.S. to utilize FieldTurf, a grass-like synthetic surface.